Choosing a Motor#

-For regular use, any of the “standard” (see above) type of planetary gearboxes will fit your needs.
+For regular use, any of the planetary gearboxes will fit your needs.
 Planetary gearboxes are just a tiny bit more expensive, but boast better backlash and efficiency, higher load capacity, and better capacity for shock loads than spur gearboxes.
 The tradeoffs, cost and mechanical noise, are almost never a factor.

 Because both gearbox types are so similar in price for similar ratios, we generally recommend the use of a planetary over a spur gearbox.